Lipen/discrete-math-course/typst/hw4.typ

 == Problem 16: Restoring the Corrupted Proof Archive

+A cosmic ray has struck the *Galactic Archive's* proof repository, corrupting several derivations mid-flight.
-The *Galactic Archive's* proof repository suffered data corruption.
-Several Fitch-style proofs have gaps marked with $square$ boxes.
-Fill in the missing formulae and justifications.
+The archivists have recovered partial proofs with gaps marked by $square$ boxes.
+Fill in the missing formulae and justifications to restore each proof to its former glory.

 #let BOX = {
   move(dy: 2pt, box(stroke: 1pt, width: 2em, height: 1em))